MehulArya/Django-Mini-Projects/README.md

 # Django-Mini-Projects
-Trying to learn django step by step
+Trying to learn Django from projects and documenting what did I learn from each project.